shred/yami/README.md

 ## Features

-* Allows to connect a serial PC mouse to the Amiga mouse connector.
+* Allows to connect a serial PC mouse to the Amiga or Atari ST mouse connector.
 * Supports Logitech and Microsoft protocol.
 * Supports up to three mouse buttons.
 * Hardware support for the mouse wheel (both X and Y axis).
-Requires software with mouse wheel support.
+Amiga only, requires software with mouse wheel support.
 * Joystick mode: Joysticks can be parallel connected (using a Y cable).
 * No drivers required for standard mouse operation.
 Mouse is available even in games, demos and the boot menu.
 * Matured firmware that proved its reliability over years.
 * Made of cheap components that are easy to get at electronic stores.
+All chips are available in DIP packages, no SMD soldering required.
 * Schematics and Source Code available at [GitHub](https://github.com/shred/yami).

 ## Important!